-Heritage NSW acknowledges and pays respect to the traditional custodians of the lands and waters of NSW, and pays respect to Elders, past and present.
+We acknowledge and pay our respect to the traditional custodians of the lands and waters of NSW, and all Aboriginal Elders, past, present and emerging.

 We respectfully acknowledge the traditional custodians of the land and waters of New South Wales, and their continuing cultural, spiritual customs and practices.